oda-hub/doc-handbook/README.md

 We all do many things, but we should be concious that certain actions are crucial for the progress of collective projects: even though those may be delayed if necessary, there should always be a reason behind.
 Too much notifications and distractions are detrimental to productivity, but some level of engagement should  always be maintaned.

-It may be advisable to make sure all actions and channels converge to email and notifications, in order to keep everybody aware of the ongoing changes:
+It may be advisable to make sure all actions and channels converge to email:

 * on github check assigned issues, reviews, pull requests (this is all reflected in notifications, and other fields in the github page header)
 * communicate by mattermost and slack

+Other notifications systems are of course available, in order to increase the visibility of all the changes, but email should still be considered the main one.

 ## Branches, Versions, Releases

-### Our previous approach and the relateive problems
+### Our previous approach and the relative problems

 We used release branches for each version, like **production-V.V**.
 Any bugfixes were applied to these branches.
 In addition, **staging-V.V** were used for ongoing developments in current version.
 Also, for previous versions, **staging-V.V** were used to preview updates before making them live.
 This worked quite well.

-This approach is not convenient on github, so to reduce the uncertainty on what is the current development version, we can just use the **master** (or **main**) branch, and merge on it all the new features.
+Having on github the current development in the latest **staging-V.V** branch, whichever it happens to be at the moment, is not conveninent.
+So, to reduce the uncertainty on what is the current development version, we just use the **master** branch, and merge on it all the new features.

+A later transition to the **main** branch might happen, if that's the case, it will be communicated and this document adapted accordingly.

 We used to mantain the current development is in the latest **staging-V.V** branch, whichever it happens to be at the moment.
 We knew which one this was, as the pace was slow, and the people involved were few: but this now is becoming more difficult.